-A20.
-A public sector auditor may be obliged to report on instances of non-compliance to the legislature or other governing body or to report them in the auditor's report.
+A34.
+A public sector auditor may be obliged to report on identified or suspected non-compliance to the legislature or other governing body or to report them in the auditor's report.

 Documentation (Ref: Para.
-29)
+30)

-- A21.
-The auditor's documentation of findings regarding identified or suspected non-compliance with laws and regulations may include, for example: - Copies of records or documents. - Minutes of discussions held with management, those charged with governance or parties outside the entity.
+- A35.
+The auditor's documentation of findings regarding identified or suspected non-compliance with laws and regulations may include, for example: - Copies of records or documents. - Minutes of discussions held with management, those charged with governance or parties outside the entity. - A36.
+Law, regulation or relevant ethical requirements may also set out additional documentation requirements regarding identified or suspected non-compliance with laws and regulations.